natecostello/van_two_point_oh/blog/2021-4-10/REC-Q-CAN-Comms-Voltage-Sense-Anomaly.md

 ### Conclusions

+**All Good.
+REC responded with good advice and the discrepancy is gone.
+See update at the end for more.**

-Not many at this point.
+~~Not many at this point.
 My primary concern is that this voltage discrepancy would also present with real batteries.
-There's nothing with the approach of simulating that would make a difference.  **Such a large discrepency will hinder performance as the high cell would skew end of charge and balancing and could lead to spurious over voltage protections.
-The BMS did take high cell actions based on the CAN indicated voltage vice actual voltage, so this is not just a reporting/indication problem.**
+There's nothing I can think of with the approach of simulating that would make a difference.  **Such a large discrepency will hinder performance as the high cell would skew end of charge and balancing and could lead to spurious over voltage protections.
+The BMS did take high cell actions based on the CAN indicated voltage vice actual voltage, so this is not just a reporting/indication problem.**~~

 Next steps are to contact REC with all this information as well as working on RS-485 comms to see all cell voltages and get a broader sense of accuracy.